MFerretti27/Scoreboard/README.md

     -	Restore to previous version.
         - If update went wrong or critical issues arise in newest version you can restore to a previous software version you were on before.
         - Every time you update scoreboard through update button it will save a local copy of older version in the same directory.
+    -   Connect to new wifi (if you are on Linux)
-    -	Add teams from MLB, NBA, NHL, and NFL to be follow and display.
+    -	Add teams from MLB, NBA, NHL, and NFL to follow and display.
-    -	Set the order of teams to be displayed.
+    -	Set the order of teams are displayed in.
     -	Change what is displayed (See Scoreboard screen section below to see what information can be displayed or not displayed on the scoreboard screen).
     -	Change functionality of scoreboard in settings section.
         - You can set a delay for live data so that if watching on TV the scoreboard doesn’t update before TV has.